box/developer.box.com/content/guides/events/event-triggers/shield-alert-events.md

 ## Smart access

-[Smart Access][smartaccess] enables Box Admins to define and enforce classification-based access policies to control actions and prevent the unintentional leakage of sensitive content.
+[Smart Access][smartaccess] enables Box Admins to define and enforce classification-based access policies to control access and prevent the unintentional leakage of sensitive content.

-Smart Access policies can be setup in enforced or [monitoring mode][monitoringmode].
-In all event types, a field named `controlMode` appears to say whether the policy is in `enforced` or `montioring` mode.
+Smart Access policies can be configured in enforced or [monitoring mode][monitoringmode].
+In all event types, a field named `controlMode` appears to say whether the policy is in `enforced` or `monitoring` mode.

-### Download Restriction
+### Download and Print Restriction

-If an admin creates a shield access policy that restricts downloads and an end user is blocked from downloading a file, an event is produced within the [enterprise event][events] stream.
-Events will also be generated when a user is viewing a folder with a file restricted from download, viewing a file in preview that is restricted from download, and when a user requests to download a file through the API that is restricted from download.
+If an admin creates a Shield access policy that enforces download or print restriction and an end user is blocked from downloading or printing a file, an event is produced within the [enterprise event][events] stream.
+If the access policy is set to monitor potential download and print violations, events will also be generated when a user is viewing a folder with a file restricted from download or print, viewing a file in preview that is restricted from download or print, and when a user requests to download a file through the API that is restricted from download or print.
 These events follow the standard event object schema and the `event_type` value set to `SHIELD_DOWNLOAD_BLOCKED`.

 If downloading is blocked, the `additional-details` payload of the `SHIELD_DOWNLOAD_BLOCKED` event will provide the following details: